 Policy Development and Advocacy

-ASTHO staff works with members to formulate and present public health positions and recommendations to the Congress, the Administration, and other national organizations.
+ASTHO staff works with members to formulate and present public health positions and recommendations to Congress, the Administration, and other national organizations.
 ASTHO policies are generated through position statements and resolutions from ASTHO members and affiliate groups, legislative review, committee statements, endorsement of public health coalition statements, and consensus conference recommendations.
 The Government Relations staff coordinates advocacy efforts associated with ASTHO’s federal legislative priorities, which are set by the Government Relations Committee.
 Advocacy includes ASTHO Hill Day in March, legislative action alerts, and member testimony before Congress.
+Learn more »

 ASTHO engages the expertise of a formally linked network of organizations dedicated to the concerns of state/territorial health departments.
 There are currently 20 affiliated organizations representing directors of divisions within state/territorial health departments.
 These associations function independently, yet cooperatively with ASTHO to develop and promote sound public health policy.